 19 Water Wonderland

-Katara is the glue which keeps Team Avatar together, but what would a modern version of her look like apart from the others?
+Korra is the center of The Legend of Korra story (for obvious reasons), but what would a modern version of her look like apart from the others?
 Capitalizing on all her strengths, this piece of fan art gives a glimpse into that alternative timeline and world.
 Her dark skin tones pair amazingly well with her blue outfit while bringing out her eyes like usual.
-The white scattered around in small chunks helps to balance out the piece, creating a stunning modern version of Katara.
-With water splashing in the background, and what looks to be a volleyball under her arm, it’s likely this fan art is depicting the infamous beach scene from book 3 of Avatar: The Last Airbender.
-Not that anyone needs an excuse for heading to the beach, Katara is simply the icing on the cake.
+The white scattered around in small chunks helps to balance out the piece, creating a stunning modern version of herself.
+With water splashing in the background, and what looks to be a volleyball under her arm, it’s likely this fan art is depicting the work hard play hard attitude of the character.
+Not that anyone needs an excuse for heading to the beach, Korrais simply the icing on the cake.

 18 Average Morning